New Jersey Construction Accident Attorney

-Representing Construction Injury Victims Throughout New York and New Jersey
+Representing Construction Injury Victims Throughout New Jersey

-Construction workers have relatively dangerous jobs, and statistics show that the odds of a construction accident is becoming more frequent, possibly due in part to aging infrastructure and partially due to the fact that some companies cut corners to keep their costs down.
+Construction workers have dangerous jobs, and statistics show that the odds of a construction accident are becoming more frequent, possibly due in part to aging infrastructure and partially due to the fact that some companies cut corners to keep their costs down.
 In order for the construction industry to lower the risks to its workers, more money and time must be spent on safety training and protective equipment, such as sturdy scaffolding and well-maintained safety harnesses.
 If you have been seriously injured in a construction accident, once your urgent health needs are addressed, you should consult with a personal injury attorney experienced in personal injury law.
 If you were working on a construction site in New York of New Jersey when the accident occurred, you should contact one of the fine attorneys at Nagel Rice LLP.
 We are a skilled personal injury law firm with attorneys who specialize in construction accidents and we have an excellent track record of winning substantial settlements and verdicts for our clients, some of whom have obtained hundreds of millions of dollars in damages

 Causes of Construction Accidents

 The hazards of construction sites are well-known.
 Common causes of construction accidents include the following categories: